robotix/PPT-Gesture-Control/README.md

 * Code it (MediaPipe Solution by Google)
   * Gesture to key mapping for: up, down, right, left, enter...
   * Volume control
-* Setup a stream to the code through Google meet window
+* Setup a stream to the code through IP Webcam
-  * On the stage, a smartphone camera would stream on a google meet.
-The host PC would be participant of the meet and would get the stream data thereby.
+  * On the stage, a smartphone camera would stream on IP Webcam.
+The host PC would be on same network and would get the stream data thereby.
 * Test and optimize sensitivity and feasibility on stage.
   * We need the API to be low latency and to suppress false moves.
 * Integrate simple tkinter gui